Lithuanian press ban: Origins and legal basis

 On 22 May 1864, Tsar Alexander II approved this program.
-A few days later, on 5 June 1864, governor general issued an administrative order that forbade printing Lithuanian language textbooks written in the "Polish characters".
+A few days later, on 5 June 1864, governor-general issued an administrative order that forbade printing Lithuanian language textbooks written in the "Polish characters".
 This order was developed into a comprehensive ban on 6 September 1865 by Konstantin Petrovich von Kaufman, Muravyov's successor.
-Kaufman issued an order to six neighboring governorates declaring a full ban on publication, import and distriubtion of all Lithuanian texts in the Latin alphabet, and demanding that censorship committees enforce it without hesitation.
-A week later, the order was extended to the entire Empire by Pyotr Valuev, Minister of the Interior.
+Kaufman issued an order to six neighboring governorates declaring a full ban on publication, import and distribution of all Lithuanian texts in the Latin alphabet, and demanding that censorship committees enforce it without hesitation.
+A week later, the order was extended to the entire empire by Pyotr Valuev, Minister of the Interior.
 In 1866, the ban was further extended to include all academic books.

 Despite its strict and widespread enforcement, none of the ban's supporting measures were ever actually codified into law.
 The ban was enforced based solely on administrative orders and the tsar's approval.
-When the special temporary powers of the governor general were revoked in 1871, these administrative orders lost any legal value.
+When the special temporary powers of the governor-general were revoked in 1871, these administrative orders lost any legal value.
 From that point on, the ban had no legal basis, but it was still strictly enforced.